 - Know how to use Amazon S3 event notifications to publish events to SQS – here’s a good “How To” article.

-Click here to access free Video Tutorials, Practice Questions and other certification training resources for the AWS Solutions Architect exam.
+Access free Video Tutorials, Practice Questions and other free certification training resources for the AWS Solutions Architect exam.
 One of these great learning tools are the FREE online Training Notes on the Digital Cloud Training website which provide a deeper level of detail for all test domains of the Solutions Architect exam.
-All of our training resources are being fully updated with new content for the AWS Solutions Architect SAA-C02 exam.
+Browsing these high-quality training resources will save you lots of time on the AWS website.
+These exam-specific cheat sheets will help you get straight to the facts you need to know for your AWS exam.

-4 – Enroll in our hands-on video training course
+4 – Enroll in our popular AWS Training

 Whether you’re just getting started with AWS Certification Training, have on-the-job experience, or are continuing your education after taking other AWS exams, you will need to cover both the theory and practical aspects of Amazon Web Services in your journey.

-5 – Use practice tests to smash your AWS exam
+5 – Use Practice Exams to smash your SAA-C02 AWS exam

-The AWS Certified Solutions Architect Associate Practice Exams from Digital Cloud Training are designed to be representative of the question format and difficulty of the actual AWS exam.
-A great way not just of assessing your exam readiness, but also for learning the concepts as we provide detailed explanations and reference links for every question.
+The AWS Certified Solutions Architect Associate Practice Exams from Digital Cloud Training contain over 500 up-to-date practice questions that reflect the style and difficulty of the real AWS exam.
+After going through these questions a couple of times, you’ll feel confident when taking the real test.
+Practice Exams are a great way to assess your exam readiness (using our online exam simulator that is timed and scored).
+Practice Exams will also help you get a deeper understanding of the concepts as we provide detailed explanations and reference links for every question.
 But don’t leave it until the last minute, get started with AWS Certified Solutions Architect Associate Practice Exams early so you can ensure you’re on track.